 Those who want to explore alternative treatments are encouraged to speak to their healthcare provider first to see what, if any, interactions there might be with their more traditional therapies.
 The Integrative Health and Wellbeing program at NewYork-Presbyterian in collaboration with Weill Cornell Medicine is an individualized, holistic approach to healthcare that can offer patients assistance with their physical, mental, and spiritual well-being.
 The program includes services such as acupuncture, massage therapy, nutrition counseling, yoga instruction, mindfulness coaching, and meditation.

-For more information about alternative treatment options, listen to our Cancer Cast podcast episode with Chiti Parikh, MD, Executive Director of the Integrative Health and Wellbeing Program at Weill Cornell Medicine and NewYork-Presbyterian Hospital.
+For more information about alternative treatment options, listen to our Cancer Cast podcast episode with Chiti Parikh, MD, co-founder of the Integrative Health and Wellbeing Program at Weill Cornell Medicine and NewYork-Presbyterian Hospital.
 Dr. Parikh discusses a holistic approach to cancer care and symptom management.
 Listen here.

 In addition to being on the appropriate treatment regimen, maintaining a healthy diet while being treated for multiple myeloma is extremely important.
 Whether you’re undergoing chemotherapy or have received a bone marrow or stem cell transplant, you may have a decreased appetite.
 However, getting the right nutrients is key to your remission.
 Eating a balanced diet consisting of fruits and vegetables, protein, unsaturated fats from sources like fish, nuts and seeds is especially important for all cancer patients.